Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Discussion

-Going from Epoch 9 to Epoch 10, the spectral shape of the source (see inset in the low-right corner of Fig. \ref{fig:transition}) changed dramatically within about 12 hours.
-The evolution observed between these epochs is arguably one of the best documented spectral transitions in an LMXB to date, with almost hourly coverage thanks to the combined observations of \nicer and EP.
-Because of the transition, we changed the best-fit model from model ``H'' to model ``S'' going from Epoch 9 to Epoch 10, meaning that the spectral shape of the spectrum illuminating the reflecting disk changed from a cut-off power-law shape to a blackbody. $\Gamma$, $kT_{\rm bb}$ and $kT_{\rm disk}$ all rapidly increase to values of about $\sim$3, $\sim$1.4 keV and $\sim$0.7 keV.
-An even more dramatic change can be observed for the physical sizes of both the black body component and the disk; as the latter suddenly approaches the NS surface, with the (apparent) inner radius moving from $\sim$40 to $\sim$15 km within a few hours, the size of the black body shrinks by a factor 4, to a size of 3--4 km, possibly now confined to a hot spot on the NS surface.
-The fractional rms continues its rapid decrease, dropping to a level of only 3--6\% along the transition.
-While we cannot constrain the electron temperature in this phase, the rms evolution and the overall spectral softening strongly suggest that the corona may have experienced significant cooling during this epoch.
-We also note that as the corona becomes cold and dense, it will cover a smaller fraction of the NS surface (see Fig. \ref{fig:toy-model}, c), explaining the sudden shrinking of the hot spot size $R_{\rm bb}$ in Phase ``2b''.
-Interestingly, such a trend during state transitions has been also invoked by \cite{Cavecchi2025} in a different context, where it was used to explain why Type-I X-ray bursts have different recurrence times trends between NS LMXBs spectral states.
 The ensemble of these spectral and timing clues clearly indicates that Phase 2 coincides with a remarkably rapid epoch of hard-to-soft transition and it can be identified as the intermediate state of \src.
-The notion that \src experiences rapid, of the order of days, state transitions has been suggested before; \cite{MunozDarias2014} report in their global study of hysteresis loops in NS LMXBs a hard-to-soft time scale of 1-4 days for \src, a result which can be also confirmed by visually inspecting light curves and/or hardness intensity diagrams of previous outbursts from the source \citep[e.g.][]{Tudose2009,DiazTrigo2018} and by the recent broadband study of the 2023 outburst of the source by \cite{Yan2025_aqlx1}.
-In the 2012 outburst of the transient NS LMXB 1RXS J180408.4-365028, a short-lived intermediate state was also identified and a hard-to-soft transition time-scale of 1 d suggested \citep{Marino2019b}.
+The notion that \src experiences rapid, of the order of days, state transitions has been suggested before. \cite{MunozDarias2014} report in their global study of hysteresis loops in NS LMXBs a hard-to-soft time scale of 1-4 days for \src, a result which can be also confirmed by visually inspecting light curves and/or hardness intensity diagrams of previous outbursts from the source \citep[e.g.][]{Tudose2009,DiazTrigo2018} and by the recent broadband study of the 2023 outburst of the source by \cite{Yan2025_aqlx1}.
+In the 2012 outburst of the transient NS LMXB 1RXS J180408.4-365028, a short-lived intermediate state was also identified and a hard-to-soft transition time-scale of 1 d suggested \citep{Marino2019b, Fiocchi2019}.
 Our results, however, allow for the first time to precisely identify the timescale of the full transition and to have unprecedented insights on the physical mechanisms underlying spectral transitions in NS LMXBs.
-A causal connection between the formation of the boundary/spreading layers, the cooling/disruption of the corona and thereby the state transition could explain such a rapid state transition in \src.
+A causal connection between the increase in mass-accretion rate, the increasing radiation from both the boundary/spreading layers and the disk and the subsequent cooling/disruption of the corona could explain such a rapid state transition in \src.
 Beyond this single source, we propose that similar mechanisms may be at play in all state transitions in NS LMXBs.
 Indeed, while NS LMXBs typically perform state transitions in only a few days (see references above), LMXBs with BHs are often characterised by much longer hard-to-soft transitions, of dozens to hundreds of days \citep[][but see \citealt{Bock2011} for a reported very rapid state transition in the BH X-ray binary Cyg X-1]{Tetarenko2016review}.
-As BLs do not form in accreting BHs, in those systems the only source of soft photons responsible for coronal cooling is the disk, making the time to complete the transition significantly longer than in NS systems.
+Because accreting BHs lack the additional emission from the NS surface and/or BL, the accretion disk is the sole source of soft photons available for coronal cooling in these systems, perhaps making the state-transition timescale significantly longer than in NS systems.